bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 After setting up the version, another cmake macro `configure_package_config_file` is called, to generate the configuration file which cmake uses for using an installed package.
 <details>
 <summary markdown="span">
- The content of the input file `SIconfig.cmake.in` is quite simple.
+ The content of the input file `SIconfig.cmake.in` (It's quite simple).
 </summary>

 ```cmake